Wacom-Developer/signature-sdk-js/README.md

 In the examples below, two different ways of capturing a signature are described:

 ### Using Wacom STU tablet

             Using Wacom STU SDK for JavaScript, we can capture a valid signature from a Wacom STU tablet.
 For more information, please see the examples or the Wacom STU SDK information.

 ### Using HTML5 canvas

             Most modern browsers are able to capture pen data.
 Here, two examples of how to capture a valid signature through the use of an HTML5 canvas and pen device have been provided.
 While you can use this method to capture a signature using a mouse or a touch screen, this signature won’t have pressure information and therefore an invalid signature for validation purposes.

 ### Problems

+When collecting pen data from a device other than an STU, HTML5 pointer events for these devices are captured using JavaScript point events.
+Due to limitations of certain browsers, the sample rates may be limited when running these point events.

 Firefox supports pen pressure since Firefox 59.
 This however needs to be activated.
 On Windows, you may need to toggle a browser setting to get pen pressure to function.